 Boric acid (H3BO3) is frequently added to the electrolyte as a buffering agent.
 It helps maintain a stable pH near the cathode surface, which is essential for producing smooth and coherent deposits.
-The concentration of boric acid can significantly impact the quality of the coating, with optimal levels typically ranging from 30 to 45 g/L. However, recent environmental concerns have led to research into alternative buffering agents that could potentially replace boric acid.
+The concentration of boric acid can significantly impact the quality of the deposition, with optimal levels typically ranging from 30 to 45 g/L. However, recent environmental concerns have led to research into alternative buffering agents that could potentially replace boric acid.

-Additives play a crucial role in modifying the deposition process and enhancing the properties of the resulting coating.
+Additives play a crucial role in modifying the deposition process and enhancing the properties of the resulting deposition.
 Saccharin, for instance, is commonly used as a stress reliever and grain refiner.
-It helps reduce internal stresses in the deposit and promotes the formation of finer grains, which can improve the mechanical properties of the coating.
+It helps reduce internal stresses in the deposit and promotes the formation of finer grains, which can improve the mechanical properties of the deposition.
 Other additives, such as sodium lauryl sulfate or coumarin, may be used to improve the surface finish and control the deposit morphology.

 The concentration of chloride ions in the electrolyte is another factor that requires careful consideration.
 While chloride ions can enhance the conductivity of the electrolyte and improve anode dissolution, excessive amounts can lead to pitting corrosion in the deposit.
 Typically, small amounts of chloride (e.g., from nickel chloride) are added to the electrolyte, with concentrations usually kept below 20 g/L.

 The optimization of electrolyte composition often involves a multi-parameter approach, considering not only the individual components but also their interactions.
-Advanced statistical techniques, such as design of experiments (DoE) and response surface methodology (RSM), have been employed to systematically investigate the effects of various electrolyte parameters on the deposition process and coating properties.
+Advanced statistical techniques, such as design of experiments (DoE) and response surface methodology (RSM), have been employed to systematically investigate the effects of various electrolyte parameters on the deposition process and deposition properties.

-If you are interested in the products of Xi'an Taijin New Energy Technology Co., Ltd., please contact yangbo@tjanode.com.
+If you are interested in the titanium electrode manufactured by Xi'an Taijin New Energy & Materials Sci-Tech Co., Ltd., please contact yangbo@tjanode.com.

 References: